-Furniture and electrical items can be donated to charity.
+Donate furniture and electrical items to charity.
 There are two main furniture charities in Fife.

 You could also consider donating your furniture or electrical goods.
 See Donate for more information.

-Garden waste can be recycled in your garden waste bin or at your local Recycling Centre.
+Garden waste can go into your garden waste bin or to your local Recycling Centre.

 You can also compost your garden waste at home.